crschnick/pdx_unlimiter/docs/GUIDE.md

 In case of any problems, you can do the following:

-- Use the automatic error reporter if it comes up
+- Use the automatic report functionality of the error reporter if it comes up
 - You can also open the issue reporter at 'Help' -> 'Report issue' in the menu bar
 - Alternatively, you can also open an issue on GitHub and describe the error in more detail
-- If the application does not even start or you want to dig deeper into the error cause, you can find the different log files at `<user home>\Pdx-Unlimiter\logs` on Windows and `~/.pdx-unlimiter/logs` on Linux.
+- If the application does not even start, or you want to dig deeper into the error cause, you can find the different log files at `<documents directory>\Pdx-Unlimiter\logs` on Windows and `~/.local/share/.pdx-unlimiter/logs` on Linux.
+  (If you are an older user, your install path may be your home directory instead of the documents directory)